 This month we are featuring Halima Cassell’s Echo as our Piece of the Month.

-Hand carved from solid porcelain, Cassell’s sculptures are striking in their complexity and technique.
+Hand carved from solid clay, Cassell’s sculptures are striking in their complexity and technique.
 Her work is inspired by geometric, repeating patterns with forms that call to mind the beauty of Mughal architecture.

 Each edge is painstakingly carved to the desired depth amd refined to give the piece a sharp clean finish.
 Cassell’s work features in numerous public collections including the Victoria and Albert Museum, Fitzwilliam Museum and the Jerwood Foundation.